Back to All

 By Sue Mackey

-If you love working out, chances are your fitness equipment is part of your daily routine.
+If you love working out, chances are your fitness equipment is part of your daily routine, and working with a professional long distance moving company can help you move it safely and efficiently.
 Maybe you’ve set up a mini gym in your home or apartment, and now, with a long distance move ahead, you’re faced with the challenge of moving all your gear.
 Whether it’s the treadmill in your basement, a rack of weights in your living room, or a yoga ball by your desk, you might be asking, “How am I going to move all this?
 It’s heavy and awkward!”

 It’s totally normal to feel unsure about moving your fitness equipment.
 But the good news is, with some care and planning, you can move everything safely and without stress.
 At National Van Lines, we’ve helped many families move their fitness gear and learned a lot along the way.
-This article will show you the best way to prepare and move your fitness equipment.
+This article will show you the best way to prepare and handle fitness equipment moving safely and efficiently.

 A smiling woman holds three yoga mats while surrounded by moving boxes.

 How you got your fitness equipment in the first place can make a big difference when it’s time to move it.
 Bigger machines— like treadmills or exercise bikes— are often delivered and professionally set up.
 Smaller gear, like yoga mats or hand weights, may have been picked up from a store or shipped to your door.
 Some pieces, like inflatable yoga balls or adjustable dumbbells, even require special steps just to make them usable.
-Fitness equipment isn’t like your average household item… it takes more planning and care to move.
+Fitness equipment isn’t like your average household item and requires more planning during a long distance move.

 Here are some common reasons as to why that’s the case: